whaaaley/material-icons-scss/README.md

 This project contains and generates SCSS functions that output SVG Data URLs using SVGs from the official [google/material-design-icons](https://github.com/google/material-design-icons) repository, optimized using [SVGO](https://github.com/svg/svgo) and this project.

 ## Notice
-Unfortunately, there are many issues inside Google's source SVGs themselves.
-I'm doing my best to work on these issues over time and correct them through the conversion process.
-On the bright side, over 95% of icons work great and are even smaller than the ones you'll get from Google.
 You can see all the current icons in their data URL form at the following locations.

 + [stable/filled](https://demo-dist.netlify.app/stable/filled.html)
 + [stable/outlined](https://demo-dist.netlify.app/stable/outlined.html)